 In recent years there has been a marked increase in the number and range of jobs and careers that are linked to geography.
-This is likely to continue well into the future as there is a growing awareness of the importance of understanding our fragile environment.
+This is likely to continue well into the future, due to a growing awareness of how important it is to understand our fragile environment.
 Many employers are also becoming more aware of the many skills that geographers have and the usefulness of these skills in a wide range of careers.

 Many geographers find that their skills and expertise are in such demand that they can easily find employment all around the world.
 There are many jobs and careers that are linked to your study of geography at school.
-Some of these are listed in Source GT.45.
+Some of these are listed in Source GT.46.

-Source GT.45 Studying geography can lead to many different careers.
+Source GT.46 Studying geography can lead to many interesting and exciting careers.